zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

   ![Screenshot showing az deployment group create](./deployedresources.png)

-* Open a remote desktop connection into ArcBox-Client.
+* Open a remote desktop connection into _ArcBox-Client_.
 Upon logging in, multiple automated scripts will open and start running.
-These scripts will take 10-20 minutes to finish.
-Once completed, Azure Data Studio will start.
+These scripts will take 10-20 minutes to finish and once completed, Azure Data Studio will start.
 At this point, the deployment is complete.

   ![Screenshot showing ArcBox-Client](./clientscript.png)